.jpg)

 Eddie is our eco mascot and likes to help us out at assemblies and events.

-Our children had great fun taking part in the Great Big School Clean.
+Our children had great fun taking part in the Great Big School Clean again this year.
 We love the community we live in and want to do all we can to help make it a clean and safe environment.
 Each class went out on a different day and we collected around 30 bags of litter!
-Big thank you to Stanley Town Council for the loan of the litter picking equipment and to all the wonderful parents and carers who volunteered to help.
+Big thank you to Stanley Town Council for the loan of the litter picking equipment and to all the wonderful volunteers who helped.

 We have also purchased some litter pickers of our own and are hoping to appoint litter monitors to keep our school grounds tidy.